 “Analytics is charts and graphs.
 It’s a visual thing and it’s hard to differentiate.”

 PerkinElmer needed a way to speak to the top of their funnel, to drive product awareness and grab people’s interest.
-Explainer videos don’t work for them because “video marketing is the future.”
+Animated explainer video doesn’t work for them because “video marketing is the future.”
 They work because video helps to communicate the benefits of their new solutions.

 “Video helped us turn a complex conversation into something that’s really very simple,” Rob said.
 “Attractive and branded in a professional, but colloquial, way.”